williamcpierce/Overview/README.md

 3. Toggle Edit Mode (via the window context menu) to reposition or resize Overview windows
 4. Click on an Overview window (with Edit Mode disabled) to switch to the previewed application
 5. Create new Overview windows with ⌘N while in Edit Mode, or via the File menu
+6. Adjust settings for opacity, frame rate, and default window size in the Settings menu

+### Settings

+- Window opacity
+- Preview frame rate
+- Default window size for new Overview windows

 ## Acknowledgements